WISE-PaaS/example-py-iothub-postgresql-dashboard/README.md

 open **`manifest.yml`** and editor the **application name** to yours，because the appication can't duplicate。

-We bind service in **manifest.yml** in `services`，and we will bind again in downside use command line
+We bind service in **manifest.yml** in `services`，and we will bind again in downside use command line，but we cann't bind postgresql in manifest.yml because the postgresql need bind group first。

 ![Imgur](https://i.imgur.com/OQegiAy.png)